 For traders running spread positions, the Brent-WTI differential is one of the most liquid intermarket trades in crude oil.
 Positions on the spread are a way to express a view on US domestic supply versus global supply without taking outright directional risk on the oil price itself.

-The current $8 gap will narrow when the Middle East geopolitical premium on Brent eases.
-That requires either a resolution to the Hormuz situation or a sustained normalization of Gulf supply flows.
-Until then, the spread is likely to remain wider than the pre-crisis norm.
+A crisis-widened spread narrows when the Middle East geopolitical premium on Brent eases, which requires a resolution to the disruption or a sustained normalization of Gulf supply flows.
+When Gulf supply is stable, the spread settles back toward its $2 to $4 norm.

 This article is for informational purposes only and does not constitute financial or investment advice.
 Oil market conditions can change rapidly.
 Consult a qualified financial professional before making investment decisions.